Ep #8: How Your Thoughts Affect Your Eating

 So although this automation is a great thing for us in most parts of our lives, when we’re trying to break a habit, it can make it a bit more difficult.

 When you’re trying to figure out what is causing your bingeing, a lot of the time the thoughts causing it are subconscious ones, they’re not existing out in the open in your conscious mind, floating around as clear sentences.
-It’s because you’ve thought them so many times that you’ve gotten really good at thinking them and don’t even notice them anymore.
+You don’t even notice them anymore.
 Therefore, you have to put in more effort to uncover them.

 I’ll show you in a minute how to do this, but first I want to talk about the second reason why people don’t know what they’re thinking.